 Portrait of a Musician is an oil on wood painting often attributed to Leonardo Da Vinci by some scholars.
 It was probably painted in 1490.

-Rocks 1495 1508 Oil on panel 189.5 120 cm, 74.6
+Virgin of the Rocks Virgin of the Rocks 1495 1508 Oil on panel 189.5 120 cm, 74.6 47.25 in

 Location: National Gallery, London

-of de Predis and perhaps others.
-While the date is not universally
+Leonardo and Ambrogio de Predis Generally accepted as postdating the version in the Louvre, with collaboration of de Predis and perhaps others.
+While the date is not universally agreed, the collaboration of Leonardo's workshop is.

 The Virgin and Child with St Anne and St John the Baptist, sometimes called The Burlington House Cartoon, is a full-size cartoon by Leonardo da Vinci.
 It is a combination of two themes popular in Florentine painting of the 15th century: the Virgin (Mary) and Child with St John the Baptist (son of Mary's relative Elizabeth) and the Virgin and Child with St Anne (Mary's mother).